UpThemes/freefolio/README.txt

 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
 6. Visit `General > Writing` settings and enable the `Portfolio Projects` option.
+7. Visit `Tools > Dribbble Importer`
-7. Add your dribbble username in the appropriate settings field.
+8. Add your dribbble username in the appropriate settings field.
+9. Click the "Import Shots From Dribbble" button
+10. Wait for the import to finish - it may take up to 15 minutes for all shots to be imported
+11. Visit `Portfolio` to see the imported items

 = Using FTP =